-Outpatient therapy is, as the name suggests, is treatment where the patient has more freedoms.
+Outpatient therapy is, as the name suggests, treatment where the patient has more freedoms.
 There are many variations to outpatient treatment, including residential programs in which residents live in a community setting but are free to work or attend school.
 Outpatient programs might also include sober living facilities.

 - Outpatient treatment provides the basic structured living environment but allows residents the freedom to work, care for children, attend school or take job training

 - Outpatient therapy provides a great opportunity to slowly segue into a normal life.
 It gives residents the chance to use it as a test run for their eventual reintegration into society, free from addiction

 - Many outpatient therapy facilities include family counseling sessions that can help resident’s family members understand the challenges to be faced post-treatment

 - Outpatient therapy is generally a more affordable treatment option and is usually covered by insurance.